RetroDECK/ES-DE/INSTALL-DEV.md

 start_es.bat
 ```

-Now run the batch script, ES should start and ask you to configure any attached controllers.
-Following this, check that everything works as expected, i.e. the gamelists are properly populated etc.
+Now run the batch script to start ES-DE and check that everything works as expected, for example that the gamelists are properly populated.

-You can optionally skip the configuration of the controllers by copying any existing es_input.cfg file to `f:\ES-DE_Home\.emulationstation\`

-Exit ES-DE and modify the file `f:\ES-DE_Home\.emulationstation\es_systems.cfg` to point to the emulators on the portable media.
+Exit the application and modify the file `f:\ES-DE_Home\.emulationstation\custom_systems\es_systems.xml` to point to the emulators on the portable media.

-For example, change from this:
+For instance, change from this:
 ```
 <command>retroarch.exe -L %EMUPATH%\cores\snes9x_libretro.dll %ROM%</command>
 ```